Getting the most from your lupus medications

 “The body’s natural biorhythm is to have the highest levels of cortisol (the active ingredient in prednisone) in the morning.
 If you stay with your body’s natural rhythm, you’ll generally have fewer side effects.
 And it can irritate the stomach and doesn’t taste good—you want to take it with food.”

-Likewise, an osteoporosis treatment like Boniva® must be taken with a full glass of water on an empty stomach—even coffee can cut absorption by 60 percent—so this type of medication is best taken in the morning; you also should remain upright for 30 minutes before eating or drinking anything else, to avoid irritation of the esophagus.
+Likewise, an osteoporosis treatment like Boniva® must be taken with a full glass of water on an empty stomach.
+Even coffee can cut absorption by 60 percent.
+Therefore, this type of medication is best taken in the morning.
+You also should remain upright for 30 minutes before eating or drinking anything else, to avoid irritation of the esophagus.

 Minimize interactions and side effects